therealsphinx/support.balsamiq.com/content/plugins/failedtovalidatelicense.md

 ---
-title: '"Failed to Validate Your Plugin License" or "Your Add-on License Is Invalid" Error When Registering Mockups for Confluence or JIRA'
+title: '"Failed to Validate Your Plugin License" or "Your Add-on License Is Invalid" Error When Registering Mockups for Confluence Server or JIRA Server'
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 110
 menu: